qheilmann/CommandAPI-docs/docs/en/user-setup/command-conversion/entity-selectors.md

 /ext @p
 ```

-In order to handle this, we have to use the conversion with arguments (as described in the [previous section](./single-command-with-args)).
-For this `ext` command, we want to only use this command on _one or more players_, therefore we want to use the `api:players` argument which is compatible with one or more players:
+To handle this, we have to use the conversion with arguments (as described in the [previous section](./single-command-with-args)).
+For this `ext` command, we want to only use this command on _one or more players_, therefore, we want to use the `api:players` argument which is compatible with one or more players:

 ```yml
 verbose-outputs: false